Let's Go Round One More Time!

 In Washington, on Monday, 13th September, Israel and the PLO sign a historic Declaration of Principles on the rights to self-government of Palestinians living in the Israeli occupied West Bank and Gaza.
 Afterwards, the Israeli Prime Minister Yitzhak Rabin and the Palestinian leader Yasser Arafat are photographed shaking hands on the White House lawn.

-The British National Party (BNP) wins its first council seat in a by-election in Millwall, east London.
-Derek Beackon beats the Labour Party candidate by seven votes.
+On 18th September the British National Party (BNP) wins its first council seat in a by-election held in Millwall, in the London Borough of Tower Hamlets.
+Derek Beackon beats the Labour Party candidate J.J.
+Hunt by just seven votes.

 On 23rd September the International Olympic Committee chooses Sydney to host the 2000 Olympics.